codefresh-io/docs.codefresh.io/_docs/products/about-products.md

 >**NOTE**
 This feature is currently in Beta.

-Explore the power of Products for Argo CD applications in Codefresh GitOps.
+Explore the power of Products for Argo CD applications and deployments in Codefresh GitOps.

 Managing complex applications across multiple environments is a common challenge faced by developers and platform engineers.
 The diverse nature of applications and the variety of environments they deploy to can lead to fragmented management and deployment processes.

 In Codefresh GitOps, Products serve as a strategic layer that bridges this gap.
 Products group different yet interconnected applications based on their similarities and dependencies.
-By grouping applications, Products enhance Environments, allowing complete visibility for efficient management across Environments.
+By grouping applications, Products enhance Environments, allowing complete visibility for efficient deployment across Environments.

 {% include
 	image.html